OlutolaFakehinde/Super-Store-PostgreSQL/README.md

 - Excel - For data cleaning (data loading and inspection)
 - PostreSQL - for data analysis

-## Exploratory Data Analysis (EDA)
+## Exploratory Data Analysis
-EDA involves exploring the datasets to investigate the performance of the Supersotore over time, using queries provided by the organisation in PostgreSQL program (pgAdmin 4) like (Two queries were omitted and some were vague):
+EDA involves exploring the datasets to investigate the performance of the Superstore over time, using queries provided by the organisation in PostgreSQL program (pgAdmin 4) like (Two queries were omitted and some were vague):

+## Data Analysis
+The data provided with the queries were analysed using SQL Server

 #### Question 1: Show all details about Properties, Orders and Products.